Cookie Notice

 5 Good Reasons for a Ski Holiday in Iceland.

 In the small island state of Iceland, winter sports fans can expect a total of 75 kilometres of pistes in 11 ski areas.
-The largest of these is the Bláfjöll ski area (700 m), which translates as “Blue Mountains”, with 15 kilometres of pistes, closely followed by the Hlíðarfjall-Akureyri ski area (950 m) with 14.9 kilometres of pistes.
+The largest of these is the Bláfjöll ski area (700 m), which translates to “Blue Mountains”, with 15 kilometres of pistes, closely followed by the Hlíðarfjall-Akureyri ski area (950 m) with 14.9 kilometres of pistes.
 The Skálafell ski area (700 m), on the other hand, has the longest ski piste in Iceland at 1.2 km.
 All eleven ski areas are scattered around the island, so the nearest ski area is usually not far away, regardless of which part of the island you choose to spend your holiday in.

 2. Skiing with an Ocean View